 When is it coming?

-Freeview Play launched in October 2015 and we've had the chance to test the service on the Humax FVP-4000T set-top box and other TVs and devices.
+Freeview Play launched in October 2015 and we had the chance to test the service on the Humax FVP-4000T set-top box and other TVs and devices.
 A new range of features are planned for 2017, including search functionality and recommendations.
 More on these is yet to be revealed.

 How much does Freeview Play cost?

 There are no costs associated with Freeview Play beyond what it costs to buy the equipment.
 Unlike Sky or Virgin Media, there are no subscriptions, as everything is free to air, or free to use on catch-up.